Acro / Dance

 Click on each Title to learn about the different levels of instruction.

 Acro 1 is specifically designed to introduce the dancer that precision acrobatic elements in order to combine with classical dance technique and choreography.
 The dancer will explore the basic fundamentals needed in tumbling, acrobatic lifts and movements.
 The tumbling portion will concentrate on proper technique with beginning tumbling moves (ie: handstands, cartwheels, round offs, back and front walkovers, extension rolls).
 Beginning lifts will also be introduced as well as exercises to increase flexibility and total body conditioning.

-Acro 2 is specifically designed for the dancer who have mastered the beginning skills introduced and practiced in Acro I. The tumbling portion introduces more advanced moves (ie: back hand springs, aerials, back tucks, front tucks, combination passes).
-The class will also focus on tosses and dismounts with twists and body positions in air.
+Acro 2 is specifically designed for the dancer who have mastered the beginning skills introduced and practiced in Acro I. The tumbling portion introduces more advanced moves (ie: back hand springs, side aerials, combination passes).
 Intermediate to advanced exercises to improve flexibility and total body conditioning is also included.

 Acro 3 is specifically designed for the dancer who have mastered the intermediate/advanced skills introduced and practiced in Acro 2.

 Designed for the dancer that has mastered Acro 3 and is ready to work intimately with a partner to build trust and strength.
 Includes partner stretching, prehab, hand grip techniques and poses, partner drills, and more.